 At the age of six, Gayle had her first taste of fundraising — hosting a Muscular Dystrophy Association Carnival, complete with pin the tail on the donkey.
 She got her professional start in the field working at LYRIC, one of Larkin Street’s community partners, supporting LGBTQ transitional age youth.
 During her career, Gayle has helped raise over $150 million for multiple San Francisco Bay Area causes, including PRC, San Francisco LGBT Community Center, Openhouse, and many others.
 She sits on the board of Association of Fundraising Professionals Golden Gate Chapter and co-chairs their diversity efforts.
 As a transgender person, she is grateful for the opportunity to not only interrupt youth homelessness but to end it permanently for the next generation under Larkin Street’s care.

-Dan Barton - Chief of Talent
+Melissa Johnson - Chief of Talent and Equity

 Ilsa Lund - Chief of Strategy